Paying 8 contractors and 12 employees from 3 different systems is the admin problem nobody talks about

 When payments flow through three systems, compiling that total requires pulling reports from each, matching contractors across systems where naming might differ, and hoping nothing was paid outside the tracked systems.
 The firm that paid a contractor $800 via Venmo and $5,000 via Bill.com needs to combine those payments for accurate 1099 reporting.

-Freelancer payment workflows do not need to be identical to be efficient.
+By adding a unified approval workflow and scheduled payment runs above the existing payment rails.
+Contractors keep their preferred methods while the firm gains one place to approve, track, and reconcile everything.
 Contractor payment automation is not about forcing every contractor to use a single payment method.
 It is about creating consistent processes regardless of method.

 This unification means the founder or finance manager approves payments in one place rather than logging into multiple systems to approve separately.
 Visibility into pending payments is consolidated.
 Nothing slips through because it was in the wrong system.